Pavin Smith Player Props: Diamondbacks vs. Guardians

 Guardians Pitching Rankings

-- The Guardians pitching staff is 27th in the league with a collective 7.8 strikeouts per nine innings.

-- The Guardians have the eighth-ranked team ERA across all MLB pitching staffs (3.87).
+- The Guardians' 3.90 team ERA ranks eighth across all league pitching staffs.

-- Guardians pitchers combine to allow the fourth-fewest home runs in baseball (69 total, one per game).
+- Guardians pitchers combine to allow the 10th-fewest home runs in baseball (73 total, one per game).

+- Bibee makes the start for the Guardians, his 10th of the season.
+He is 2-2 with a 3.91 ERA and 45 strikeouts in 48 1/3 innings pitched.

+- In his last time out on Wednesday, the right-hander threw four innings against the San Diego Padres, allowing six earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.